BY LAUREN MAULDIN

 Plus, there is the constant pressure to conform to a certain size.
 It’s prevalent throughout all of our society, and a contributing factor to disordered eating.
 The National Association of Anorexia Nervosa and Associated Disorders (ANAD) reported that at least 30 million people of all ages and genders suffer from an eating disorder in the United States.
 Even someone who spent their teenage years being able to fit into any clothing on the rack may find that time has changed their size in ways beyond their control.
 As women age, our bodies scientifically want to hold onto more fat despite changes in diet and exercise.
 The ANAD shared that 13% of women over 50 engage in eating disorder behavior.
 Our equestrian community, especially with its prevalence of itty-bitty breeches, is not immune to these statistics.

 Though it is hard to find clothes as a plus, or according to American averages, an average sized person, some manufacturers are standing up for all riders and ordering extended sizing.
-With their commitment to quality, fashion and inclusivity, these brands make every rider feel like a fashionista at the horse show.
+With their commitment to quality, fashion and inclusivity, these brands make every rider feel like a fashionista with a Miami facelift at the horse show.

 Romfh’s founder, Laura Romfh, knows the kind of pride that horses can bring women.
 She started riding when she was two on her grandparents’ farm in Fort Lauderdale, Florida.
 That lifetime of riding plus her education at Parsons School of Design in Los Angeles prompted her to begin her own clothing company when she was only twenty-five years old.